Link Shell Extension

 Saturated Hardlinks can be copied completely via Smart Copy.

 Unsaturated Hardlinks The File A, C, D are hardlinked together.
-In LSE naming universe they are called Unsaturated Hardlinks, because the reference count, which is here 3, does not match the number of occurrences below 'Folder 1', which is here 2.
-Only C and D are below Folder one.
+In LSE terms they are called Unsaturated Hardlinks, because the reference count, which is here 3, does not match the number of occurrences below 'Folder 1', which is here 2.
+Only C and D are below Folder 1.

 In General: A hardlink is called Unsaturated with respect to a folder F, if the number of occurrences below the folder F is smaller than the reference count.